 All pupils in the Pre-Prep are expected to read for approximately 10-15 minutes each night.
-Pupils in Pre-Prep above will also receive homework during the week.
+Pupils will also receive homework during the week.
 A homework schedule is included in this booklet.
 Reception will bring home phonics support work and reading books as the sounds are introduced.
-Written homework will commence after October Half Term.
+Written homework will commence after October half term.

 Pupils will be assessed at the end of each term.
-Full written reports will be updated onto the parent portal once a year (Summer Term) and parents will also be invited to attend two Parents' Evenings (Autumn and Spring Terms) where pupil progress can be discussed with class and specialist teachers.
+Full written reports will be updated onto the Parent Portal once a year (Summer Term) and parents will also be invited to attend two Parents' Evenings (Autumn and Spring Terms) where pupil progress can be discussed with class and specialist teachers.

-Should you require further information please contact the relevant class teacher or Head of Pre-Prep, who will be glad to assist.
+Should you require further information, please contact the relevant class teacher or Head of Pre-Prep, who will be glad to assist.